Learning to Transform for Generalizable Instance-wise Invariance: Experiments

 \textbf{Aligning image datasets like in Congealing \cite{congealing}}: We apply the mean-shift algorithm using the augmentation distribution trained on the Mario-Iggy ($45^{\circ}$) dataset.
 The Mario-Iggy dataset contains rotated versions of the Mario image with one unknown prototype, making it ideal for this test.

 For each image, we apply the mean-shift algorithm.
 Each step moves the image closer to the local mode.
 We apply this procedure for $50$ iterations for every image separately.
-This process results in all the images in a small neighborhood agglomerating to the local prototype (\cref{fig:alignment}).
+This process results in all the images in a small neighborhood agglomerating to the local prototype (\cref{fig:alignment}). \footnote{This draft omits a subfigure originally included in the ICCV version.
+Please see the errata in the appendix for details.}

 We also tested this approach on MNIST, an out-of-distribution dataset for the mario-iggy model, and added $\pm45^{\circ}$ rotations for an additional challenge.
 Surprisingly, the method still aligns images and discovers prototypes (\cref{fig:alignment}) despite not being trained on any MNIST images.